slackhq/slack-api-docs/methods/groups.history.md

 will be true.

-If a message has the same timestamp as `latest` or `oldest` it will not be included in the list.
-This allows a client to fetch all messages in a hole in channel history, by calling groups.history with `latest` set to the oldest message they have after the hole, and `oldest` to the latest message they have before the hole.
+If a message has the same timestamp as `latest` or `oldest` it will not be included in the list, unless `inclusive` is true.
+This allows a client to fetch all messages in a hole in channel history, by calling channels.history with `latest` set to the oldest message they have after the hole, and `oldest` to the latest message they have before the hole.
 If the response includes `has_more` then the client can make another call, using the `ts` value of the final messages as the `latest` param to get the next page of messages.

 If there are more than 100 messages between the two timestamps then the messages returned are the ones closest to `latest`.
 In most cases an